 The great failing of the legal system as an institutional structure lies not in the vulnerability itself but in its denial of this vulnerability.

 - This article was written by Julie Price and Dr Dennis Eady of Cardiff Law School Innocence Project

-- This essay will feature in a new collection of essays as part for the Justice Gap series and following on from Wrongly Accused: who is responsible for investigating miscarriages of justice?
-You can download that collection HERE.
+- This essay appears in No defence: miscarriages of justice and lawyers which is that latest publication in the Justice Gap series and follows on from Wrongly Accused: who is responsible for investigating miscarriages of justice? (published in association with Solicitors Journal and Wilmington shortly).
+You can download Wrongly Accused HERE.

 - Pic: Barbed wire by Terry Freeman.

 This denial involves the internalisation of a curious ‘doublethink’ which allows the belief and public persona of scrupulous fairness to live alongside a day-to-day compromise of negotiation and rationalisation.
 The investigation of crime is an uncertain process involving complex human interactions, the frailty of human memory and perception, and at times the failure of human integrity.
 Add to this the uncertainties and conflicting interpretation of medical, psychological and physical science and the murky world of informants, deals and plea bargaining.
 The interpretation of the different versions of the truth is then fought out in an adversarial tactical court room battle, where the jury hears not ‘the whole truth ‘ but, usually two, carefully selected and choreographed accounts that may involve highly complex issues from science to human emotion.